 Caring for your natural hair with a protective hairstyle is always a good call.
 It allows your locks time to grow and recover from relaxing or wearing a weave, plus helping to shield them from the elements!
-Yet while you might think that having short hair would limit your options, in reality, there are an abundance of protective styles for short natural hair that are equal parts convenient and chic.
+Yet while you might think that having short hair would limit your options, in reality, there is an abundance of protective styles for short natural hair that are equal parts convenient and chic.

 So, whether you’re rocking a TWA (AKA a teeny weeny afro) or longer, bob-length curls, grab some snacks, get comfortable and prepare to discover some of our favourite protective styles.

 We couldn’t do a natural hair roundup without including box braids now, could we?
 Neat and uniform in size, these medium box braids are just what you need to protect your natural hair.
-And by stopping them at chin level, they’re the perfect way to channel the much coveted bob trend.
+And by stopping them at chin level, they’re the perfect way to channel the much-coveted bob trend.
 Credit: @deartolu

 Tried box braids and now feeling a bit over it?
 Then consider Senegalese twists the next time you hit the salon.
 Similar to box braids but using the Senegalese twist method instead, this process is quicker to do, gives the look a totally different texture and provides a super shiny finish.
 What’s not to love?